California State Route 118: History

 Route 118 from Route 23 to Route 210 was named the Simi Valley-San Fernando Valley Freeway by Assembly Concurrent Resolution 145, Chapter 185 in 1970.
-In December 1994, the portion of Route 118 constructed to freeway standards was renamed the Ronald Reagan freeway.
-The original proposal for this name was introduced by Willie Brown on August 30, 1994 and amended August 31, 1994, as State Assembly Concurrent Resolution 156, however this version of the bill died on the desk in November 1994.
+In December 1994, the portion of Route 118 constructed to freeway standards was renamed The Ronald Reagan Freeway.
+The original proposal for this name was introduced by California Assembly Speaker Willie Brown on August 30, 1994 and amended August 31, 1994, as State Assembly Concurrent Resolution 156; however, this version of the bill died on the desk in November 1994.
 The name was reintroduced by State Senators Lockyer, Maddy, and Wright as State Senate Resolution 7, amended and enrolled December 5, 1994.
 Since it was neither a concurrent resolution nor a joint resolution, it was not filed with the Secretary of State.
 The rationale for choosing this name for State Route 118 is that the western end of the highway, at the time the bill was passed, is very close to the Ronald Reagan Presidential Library.

 There is an additional unconstructed segment of SR 118, defined in 1959 in the California Streets and Highways Code, extending from its current terminus with I-210 to a planned SR 249, located within the Angeles National Forest.
 This appears to have been roughly planned to run primarily along Big Tujunga Canyon between Foothill Boulevard and Los Angeles County Route N3, Angeles Forest Highway, which is the current traversable routing for unconstructed SR 249.